mricon/korgalore/docs/usage.rst

 2. Check for new commits in the lei repository
 3. Extract and import new messages into configured targets

+For tracked threads (see ``track`` command):

+1. Update all active tracked threads via ``lei up``
+2. Deliver any new messages to their configured targets
+3. Update tracking activity timestamps

 yank
 ----